-4. Aerify your ground.
+Step 4.
+Aerify your ground.
+Aeration is the process of breaking up hard pockets of soil.
 This increases water penetration and nutrient uptake, breaks up soil compaction, and allows more oxygen to reach the root zone.
 Most home supply stores rent verticutting and aerifying equipment.

 7. Fertilize and increase your watering schedule.
 After about 2 weeks, you should notice that the bermudagrass is overcoming the ryegrass.
 Broadcast a balanced fertilizer (i.e. 16-20-0) at a rate of 9 pounds per 1000 square feet and increase watering back to a normal summer watering schedule.